rjellis/pijp-dti/README.md

 Only submit the result of **Edit** after you have completely finished editing the mask.
 If you are not done editing but want to exit, just save the mask in FSLeyes and exit the QC Tool without submitting.
+Rerunning this step will reopen the unfinished case.

-**When saving the edited mask, be sure you are saving as "SampleCode_final_mask.nii.gz" in SampleCode's "3Mask" directory!**
+**When saving the edited mask, be sure you are overwriting "SampleCode_final_mask.nii.gz" in SampleCode's "3Mask" directory!**